-(Widgets make managing and using WordPress easy!)
+(Widgets help make managing and using WordPress easier!)

 Simply put, a widget allows you to:

 - Easily add, edit and delete blocks of code in certain parts of your site without having to touch any code, and

 - Rearrange how various elements display on widget-enabled areas of your site (e.g. the sidebar, header, footer and other areas) using drag-and-drop technology.

 Here are just some of the additional components you can add to your site’s sidebar area (plus headers and footers and other areas, depending on the theme you have installed) using WordPress widgets:

 - posts that you want to promote

 - post comments